Sahar’s house in Fes

 We have been eating at locals before, for example in India.
 Mayor difference today is that Sahar and her husband take place at the table too.
 So, eating at locals becomes eating with locals, which we find more pleasant.
 During lunch, we talk about Marrakesh and the way it changes by tourism.
 Unlike Fes, which remains more authentic.

 Unfortunately, the restaurants in Fes adjust the food to western standards.
 Opposite to the way Sahar cooks.
 The food has a delicious flavor from many spices, and Sahar uses pure and fresh products.
 Veggie-cooking is the specialty of Sahar.
 There are 6 (!!!) dishes on the table.
 Needless to say, we don’t miss out on the meat at all.

 Time to go

 Yvonne travels the world with her husband and kids.
-Always searching for the best local experiences.
-In collab with our travel partner Better Places, she supports sustainable travel.
+Always searching for the best local experiences, supporting sustainable travel.
 You can read more of Yvonne in her travel blog posts, and look at her stunning travel pictures too!